ahmadajmi/CSS-Grid-Layout/README.md

 ![screen shot 2015-09-01 at 8 46 52 am](https://cloud.githubusercontent.com/assets/626005/9597835/093d916a-5086-11e5-97f2-c8e7da9ad672.png)

+As you can see, we only do changes in CSS, and we didn't touch HTML code.

 ## Grid Layout Module Concepts

-There are some new concepts that we need to know for a better understanding the new Module.
+After we have seen some practical examples, there are some new concepts that we need to know for a better understanding the new Module.

 **Grid Element**